A Simpler Self-reduction Algorithm for Matroid Path-width: Conclusions

 \section{Conclusions}

 We have shown a relatively simple oracle algorithm which can construct an optimal path-decomposition of a given matroid if it is provided with a subroutine testing the value of matroid path-width.
-This provides a significantly simpler alternative to the complicated SODA'16 algorithm of Jeong, Kim and Oum~\cite{jko16} which uses a direct construction based on ideas originally developed for graphs by Bodlaender and Kloks~\cite{bk96}.
-Though, there is price we have to pay for simplicity; our approach provides a non-uniform FPT algorithm, caused by the fact that we have no explicit bound on the size of the minor-minimal obstructions for path-width~$\leq t$ (unlike the case of branch-width in which an explicit bound~\cite{ggrw03} readily provides a uniform FPT algorithm~\cite{ho08}).
+This completes the picture of width decompositions of ($\FF$-represented) matroids in the following sense: While for the matroid branch-width, a non-constructive FPT decision algorithm has been known since \cite{hlineny05}, followed by a natural self-reduction constructive algorithm in~\cite{ho08}, no such FPT self-reduction approach to constructing an optimal matroid path-decomposition seemed possible along similar lines before.

-Comparing our result to Jeong, Kim and Oum~\cite{jko16}, there are two points on which we should comment.
-Our approach currently cannot handle path-decompositions of generally partitioned matroids as \cite{jko16} (as well as older~\cite{ho08}) do.
-The problem actually lies in the definition of path-width which does not restrict the rank of each one part.
-Our algorithm, when generalized to partitioned matroids as in~\cite{ho08}, would compute an optimal linear branch-decomposition which is, for partitioned matroids in general, a different notion than a path-decomposition.
-Though, in particular, our algorithm {\em can} straightforwardly compute, using the same reduction as in~\cite{ho08}, an optimal linear rank-decomposition of a graph as \cite{jko16} does.
+Specifically for matroids represented over a finite field $\FF$, this result provides an alternative to the recent algorithm of Jeong, Kim and Oum~\cite{jko16,jko16j} which uses a direct and complicated construction based on ideas originally developed for graphs by Bodlaender and Kloks~\cite{bk96}.
+Though, there is price we have to pay for simplicity of our algorithm; our approach provides a nonuniform FPT algorithm, caused by the fact that we have yet no explicit bound on the size of the minor-minimal obstructions for path-width~$\leq t$ (unlike the case of branch-width in which an explicit bound~\cite{ggrw03} readily provides a uniform FPT algorithm~\cite{ho08}).

-On the other hand, unlike \cite{jko16}, our algorithm readily generalizes to abstract matroids given by rank oracles, as proved in Theorem~\ref{thm:alg-abstract}.
+Moreover, our self-reduction oracle algorithm readily generalizes to abstract matroids given by rank oracles, as proved in Theorem~\ref{thm:alg-abstract}.
 Although we are currently not aware of an FPT algorithm which could test path-width~$\leq t$ for matroids given by rank oracles, such algorithms could probably emerge in the future (cf.~\cite{nag12}) for other matroid classes, and then Theorem~\ref{thm:alg-abstract} will be readily applicable also to these new classes.
-Along the same line, it is likely that in the future an explicit bound on the obstructions for path-width~$\leq t$ will be found and then our FPT algorithm would immediately become uniform.
+Along the same line, it is likely that in the future an explicit bound on the obstructions for path-width~$\leq t$ will be found and then Algorithm~\ref{alg:main} will immediately turn uniform.